Market Making with Fads, Informed, and Uninformed Traders: Introduction

+This paper contributes to the literature on market making by considering a market with fads that is populated by informed and uninformed traders.
+We provide three key insights relevant to market microstructure.

+First, temporary mispricing generates an endogenous asymmetry in optimal liquidity provision.
+When the price is temporarily above fundamentals (positive fad), informed traders sell more aggressively and the market maker optimally responds by widening the bid relative to the ask, even in the absence of inventory pressure.
+A negative fad leads to the widening on the ask side.
+Thus, the model provides a structural mechanism to link short-term price deviations (short living piece of information) to asymmetric liquidity.

+Second, we extend the Avellaneda-Stoikov expressions for the spread to be an explicit function of the fraction of informed traders (or toxic flow) in the market.
+This provides a tractable mapping between market composition and optimal spreads, an approach that can be employed using market data.

+Third, by comparing the full-information problem and the partial-information problem, we quantify the value of observing or filtering the temporary price distortions (fads).
+We show that the value of information increases with the persistence of the fad and increases and then decreases as the filter of the fad becomes better.

-The remainder of the paper is organized as follows.
+The remainder of the paper is organised as follows.
 In Section \ref{MOD} we introduce the model.
 In Section \ref{sec: Perfect Information} we address the full information problem.
 In Section \ref{sec: Imperfect Information} we study the incomplete information problem.
-Section \ref{sec : Simulations} carries out a sensitivity analysis on the optimal strategies through simulations, and Section \ref{sec : beyond approx} presents directions for future research where one goes beyond the Kalman-Bucy filtering framework.
+Section \ref{sec : Simulations} carries out a sensitivity analysis on the optimal strategies through simulations, Section \ref{CALIB} provides a framework to calibrate model parameters from market data, and Section \ref{sec : beyond approx} presents directions for future research going beyond the Kalman-Bucy filtering framework.
 In particular, we discuss how the market maker would filter order arrivals in search of the unobserved value of the fad.
 In Section \ref{CONC} we provide our conclusions.
-We collect proofs and further robustness checks in the appendix.
+We collect proofs and further robustness checks in the Appendix.